s-dubon/tdd/README.md

 Test Driven Development
 =======================

-Goal of this project is for the team to see the default structure for a project :
+Goal of this project is to demonstrate test driven development.

+First of all, we need to structure the project :

 - doc : where all the documentation goes
 - test : where all the tests go